 - Imaging tests - An MRI or CT scan may be prescribed in order to see any changes in the size of the pituitary gland or any abnormalities that may be contributing to the onset of symptoms.

-The goal of adrenal insufficiency treatment is to achieve a daily hormone balance in the body.
+The goal of treatment is to achieve a daily hormone balance in the body.
 This is done by replacing the hormones that the adrenal glands are unable to make.

 Certain situations, like surgery, pregnancy, illness, and severe injury may place individuals at an increased stress level.
-These individuals may need extra care and additional treatment in order to recover from adrenal insufficiency.
+These individuals may need extra care and additional treatment in order to recover from this condition.
 It is important to communicate with all healthcare providers in order to receive a treatment plan that is tailored specifically to one’s current life situation and the specific diagnosis.

 Outlook and Prognosis for Individuals With Adrenal Insufficiency

-If treated properly, individuals with adrenal insufficiency can live long, healthy, and active lives.
+If treated properly, individuals with this condition can live long, healthy, and active lives.
 As with any chronic condition, in order to avoid serious health complications, it is important to responsibly self-manage the condition, which involves taking medications as prescribed and working with physicians to adjust medications as needed.
-Proper treatment for adrenal insufficiency requires comprehensive care from adrenal experts.
+Proper treatment requires comprehensive care from adrenal experts.
 Seeking care for adrenal insufficiency in a multidisciplinary clinic such as MedStar Washington Hospital Center provides significant advantages to patients.

 "The MedStar Pituitary Center brings together various subspecialists involved in the care of patients with pituitary disorders under one roof to be able to come up with a comprehensive, individualized treatment plan while making the experience more convenient for the patient." - Dr. Susmeeta Tewari Sharma, Director of Pituitary Endocrinology at the Dr. Susmeeta Tewari Sharma